Sachet Water Prices to Increase, Will Sell at GH¢15 Per Bag From April 6

 Food inflation also continued to ease, dropping to 2.3% in March 2026 from 2.4% in February.

-On a monthly basis, however, food prices declined by 0.3%, offering some relief to households.
+Monthly, however, food prices declined by 0.3%, offering some relief to households.

-Illegal water connection at Voltic Cool Pac factory
+Water connected illegally at Voltic Cool Pac

 In February, the Tema Regional Office of Ghana Water Limited uncovered an illegal water connection at a Voltic Cool water production facility.